Lean manufacturing transforms Wisconsin maker of U.S. Navy warships

 Antonio said the Navy welcomed the improvements.
 “The changes they’ve made to the shipyard ... will allow them to be more competitive as we move forward into the frigate.”

-Fincantieri’s changes included paving the entire facility and doubling the indoor production space, including construction of a huge building where two of the 118-meter (387.14 ft)warships are now being assembled at once.
+Fincantieri’s changes included paving the entire facility and doubling the indoor production space, including construction of a huge building where two of the 118-foot (36-meter) warships are now being assembled at once.
 It also streamlined the flow of raw materials and assembly functions to remove a full 8 miles from the production process of each ship.

 Other changes include higher rates of recycling, greater use of fixed assembly platforms, earlier installation of shipboard lighting rather than clamp-on lights, and more work assembling large modules on the ground, rather than on board the ships.